lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

       assert(phi>=0, "In " + getInstanceName() + ": Relative humidity must not be negative.");

    Note the use of ``getInstanceName()``, which will write the instance name as part of the error message.
-   Otherwise, JModelica will not write the instance name.
+   Otherwise, OPTIMICA will not write the instance name.
 #.
 Use either graphical modeling or textual code.
 When using graphical
    schematic modeling, do not add textual equations.
 For example, avoid the following, as on the graphical editor, the model looks appears